omerdor001/products-marketplace/README.md

 3. **Run the whole system**

-   Make sure you have Docker installed start the PostgreSQL container, backend container and frontend container:
+   Make sure you have Docker installed start the PostgreSQL container, Backend container and Frontend container:

    ```bash
    docker-compose up --build